Proof-Of-Chaos/nft_sendout_script/README.md

-# Governance Vote Rewarder
+# Proof of Chaos NFT send-out Script

-With this program all referendum vote participants will be rewarded with NFTs upon referendum completion.
+With this program all referendum voter will be rewarded with NFTs upon referendum completion.

-This project is open-source and your contributions more than welcome!!!

-My goal with this project is to drive up community participance in governance.
-If you would like to support this and future projects:

-KSM: FF4KRpru9a1r2nfWeLmZRk6N8z165btsWYaWvqaVgR6qVic

-Much appreciated!
+For more info click [here](https://medium.com/@governanceincentivizer/nft-voting-rewards-6a6365d0ff4d).

 ## Installation